Pension Protection for Working Americans

 There are hundreds of pension funds around the country that are in similar situations because of the failure of companies and local governments to pay in the money for which they had contracted.
 We cannot permit laws that allow for this reckless irresponsibility to exist.

-I am an original Co-Chair of the Pension Protection for Working Americans, which serves as a hub in Congress for Members of Congress dedicated to issues of pension protection and educating colleagues on the subject.
-The other members include my fellow Co-Chair Congressman David McKinley (WV-01), Congresswoman Debbie Dingell (MI-12) and Sean Patrick Maloney (NY-18), Vicente Gonzalez (TX-15), Donald Norcross (NJ-01), Marcy Kaptur (OH-09), Tim Walz (MN-01), and Tim Ryan (OH-13) are also members.
+I am an original Co-Chair of the bipartisan Pension Protection for Working Americans Caucus, which serves as a hub in Congress for Members of Congress dedicated to issues of pension protection and educating colleagues on the subject.
+The other members include my fellow Co-Chair Congressman David McKinley (WV-01), Congresswoman Debbie Dingell (MI-12), Sean Patrick Maloney (NY-18), Vicente Gonzalez (TX-15), Donald Norcross (NJ-01), Marcy Kaptur (OH-09), Tim Walz (MN-01), and Tim Ryan (OH-13) are also members.

 More on Pension Protection for Working Americans